stevenpencle/D6-LOA/README.md

 - **EmailService** Service implementation for interfacing with the SendGrid service on Azure.
 - **FdotCoreApis** Describes the Arculus service endpoints and client configuration for accessing the FDOT enterprise services.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **SendGridConfig** Describes the connection details for using the SendGrid service on Azure.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **StaffService** Service implementation for interfacing with the Staff service on Arculus.
-The _FdotCoreApis_ configuration also defines endpoints for the _OrgCodes_ and _DotCodes_ services on Arculus, but you will need to implement your own application service if you need to use those.
+The _FdotCoreApis_ configuration also defines endpoints for the _OrgCodes_ and _DotCodes_ services on Arculus, but you will need to implement your own application services if you need to use those.
 Only the _StaffService_ was implemented since it is so commonly used in applications.

+##### Server: Services

+The _Services_ namespace is where we implement the interface contracts that describe the _Infrastructure_ service implementations.

+- **IBlobStorageProvider** Interface for _Infrastructure BlobStorageProvider_.
+- **IEmailService** Interface for _Infrastructure EmailService_.
+- **IStaffService** Interface for _Infrastructure StaffService_.

+##### Server: Controllers

+The _Controllers_ namespace is where we implement the APIs for the endpoints exposed by the server application.
+Controllers have the sole responsibility for enforcing security concerns within the application.

+- **Email** API for sending an email via the _IEmailService_.
+- **Security** API for retrieving a _ClientToken_ and impersonation (in development).
+Unlike the other controllers, the _Security_ controller also exposes some synchronous endpoints for redirecting to the _Open ID_ identity providers for authentication.
+- **Site** API for retrieving global site data like header and footer resources.
+- **Staff** API for accessing the _IStaffService_.
+- **Storage** API for accessing the _IBlobStorageProvider_.

 #### Angular Client Application